skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-2">Console for West</div>

     $ skupper status
-    skupper not enabled for west
+    Skupper is not enabled in namespace 'west'

 <div class="code-label session-1">Console for East</div>

     $ skupper status
-    skupper not enabled for east
+    Skupper is not enabled in namespace 'east'

 ## Step 3: Install the Skupper router in each namespace

 The `skupper init` command installs the Skupper router in the current namespace.

+**Note:** If you are using Minikube, [you need to start `minikube tunnel`](minikube.html#running-minikube-tunnel) before you install Skupper.

 ### Install the router